gitsparty/CSharpBenchmarks/EqualityStructs/Results.md

 These measurments are based on a blog article by Sergey Teplyakov.
 See https://blogs.msdn.microsoft.com/seteplia/2018/07/17/performance-implications-of-default-struct-equality-in-c/.

-The article points out that the default implementation of equality operator and GetHashCode function in a C# struct is sub optimal at best and unpredictable at worse.
+The article points out that the default implementation of equality operator and GetHashCode function in a C# struct is sub optimal at best and unpredictable at worst.
 These measurments breakout the performance of GetHashCode vs. Equality operator.

 __Peformance of Default Equality Operator (Equality Benchmark)__